18 April 2025

-Shawn Levy’s Star Wars: Starfighter doesn’t just break from tradition in its setting and characters—it strips the mythos down to something raw and human.
+Shawn Levy’s Star Wars: Starfighter doesn’t just break from tradition in its setting and characters—it strips the mythos down to something raw, human, and deeply embedded in the gritty fringes of the Outer Rim.
 The dialogue reflects that.
 No sweeping monologues about destiny.
-No Jedi sermons.
-Just wounded people trying to make sense of a broken galaxy.
+No Jedi sermons from the high towers of Coruscant.
+Just wounded people trying to make sense of a broken galaxy during the tumultuous transition between the collapse of the Empire and the fragile dawn of the New Republic.

-Here are some of the most powerful, memorable, and gut-punch quotes from the film—and what they reveal about the story.
+Here are some of the most powerful, memorable, and gut-punch quotes from the film—and what they reveal about the deeper corners of Star Wars lore.

 Kai Renn (Ryan Gosling):